arthurlm/mmap-vec/README.md

-# Rust memory mapped vec
+# Rust memory mapped vector

 This crate contains implementation / helper to create data struct that are memory mapped.